evakathie/ux-portfolio/projects/cookie-notices.md

 <h4>Eye-tracking metrics</h4>

 <p>To evaluate the eye-tracking, I created different metrics that can be assigned to the three research questions.
-For this I used the “Areas of Interest” of the <i>Tobii Studio</i> software.</p>
+For this I used the “Areas of Interest” of the <em>Tobii Studio</em> software.</p>

-<p><b>How intensively does the user engage with the cookie notice?</b><br />
+<p><strong>How intensively does the user engage with the cookie notice?</strong><br />
-To get an answer on this research question, I used the <i>number of fixations</i> (= sum of fixations on the cookie notice in total) and <i>total fixation duration</i> (= total duration of these fixations).</p>
+To get an answer on this research question, I used the <em>number of fixations</em> (= sum of fixations on the cookie notice in total) and <em>total fixation duration</em> (= total duration of these fixations).</p>

-<p><b>To what extent does the cookie notice fulfill its goal of informing the user?</b><br />
+<p><strong>To what extent does the cookie notice fulfill its goal of informing the user?</strong><br />
-For this research question, I used the <i>information fixation duration</i>, which is the duration of fixations on the text and, in the case of the category- or vendor-specific notice, the checkboxes.</p>
+For this research question, I used the <em>information fixation duration</em>, which is the duration of fixations on the text and, in the case of the category- or vendor-specific notice, the checkboxes.</p>

 <p>All cookie notices presented in the study contained the same text: “We use cookies to analyze user behavior and optimize the usability of the website.
-You can learn more about this in our Privacy Policy.” <i>(translated to english — the study was conducted in German)</i></p>
+You can learn more about this in our Privacy Policy.” <em>(translated to english — the study was conducted in German)</em></p>

-<p><b>How long does it take the user to make their decision?</b><br />
+<p><strong>How long does it take the user to make their decision?</strong><br />
-The metric I used for this research question is the <i>time of decision making</i>.
+The metric I used for this research question is the <em>time of decision making</em>.
 I calculated this metric by subtracting the time of the first fixation on the cookie notice from the time when a button was clicked (and therefore the cookie notice closed).</p>

 <h4>Questionnaire</h4>